 Medieval and early modern Jewish cultural and intellectual history, history of the Jewish book and the impact of print on Jewish culture and thought in the early modern period, the cultural role of Jewish philosophy in the formation of early modern Jewish identities, Jewish thought and intellectual culture in early modern Italy, the Jewish Enlightenment movement and its relation to the medieval and early modern Jewish past, history of Zionism and Palestine/Israel.

-Secondary appointment in the Department of History; affiliated faculty in Jewish Studies, Medieval & Renaissance Studies, Cultural Studies, and European Studies Center of the University Center for International Studies.
+Affiliated Faculty: Department of History, Jewish Studies Program, Medieval & Renaissance Studies, Cultural Studies, and European Studies Center of the University Center for International Studies.